ibm-cloud-docs/databases-for-mongodb/index.md

 {{site.data.keyword.databases-for-mongodb}} is an {{site.data.keyword.cloud_notm}} service.
 Provisioning and account management is handled through your {{site.data.keyword.cloud_notm}} account.
 If you already have an account, you can provision {{site.data.keyword.databases-for-mongodb}} from the [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/catalog/services/databases-for-mongodb).

-For detailed provisioning information, including {{site.data.keyword.cloud_notm}} CLI instructions, see the [Provisioning](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-provisioning) page.
+For detailed provisioning information, including {{site.data.keyword.cloud_notm}} CLI and Terraform instructions, see the [Provisioning](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-provisioning) page.

 If you don't yet have an {{site.data.keyword.cloud_notm}} account, sign up on the [registration](https://{DomainName}/registration/) page.